gujor/kotlin-multiplatform-experiment/README.md

 }
 ```

 Kotlin has a [Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/#result) type also, but it's [limited](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/result.md#limitations) and can't be used as a return type.
-As an alternative, a shared result type can be constructed using Kotlin's [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html):
+As an alternative, a shared result type can be constructed using Kotlin's [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) (which can be used to mimic Swift enums):

 ```
 sealed class Result<T> {